 Davidson is a medium-sized town located in the state of North Carolina.
 With a population of 15,132 people and three constituent neighborhoods, Davidson is the 72nd largest community in North Carolina.
 There's nothing like the smell of a brand new house, and in Davidson, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Davidson, and putting down their money on brand new construction.
 Davidson’s real estate is, on average, some of the newest in the nation.
 Davidson does seem to be experiencing an influx of affluent people, because the median household income is $141,845.00.

 Davidson home prices are not only among the most expensive in North Carolina, but Davidson real estate also consistently ranks among the most expensive in America.

 Also of interest is that Davidson has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 11.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Davidson is a college town.
-There are a lot of students in Davidson attending college, and as a result Davidson provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Davidson is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Davidson enrolled in college, Davidson has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The most common language spoken in Davidson is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Korean.